Pat Pattle: Greco-Italian War

-On 2 December, he claimed two victories (nos 7–8).
+On 2 December, he claimed two kills (nos 7–8).
 In the Gjirokastër area, Pattle shot down an IMAM Ro.37bis from 42^{a} Squadriglia, 72^{o} Gruppo, and Sergente Luigi Del Manno and his observer, Tenente Michele Milano, were both killed.
 In the afternoon, Pattle shot down another Ro.37bis from 72^{o}Gruppo near Përmet, killing Capitano Fuchs and Sergente Vescia.
 On 4 December 1940, the RAF claimed nine Fiat CR.42s destroyed and two probables.
 Pattle — whose own aircraft was hit in the main fuel tank and a wing strut — claimed three CR.42s plus another and a Fiat CR.42 as probable victories — he had seen two of his victims bail out.
 According to Italian combat records, 150° Gruppo, involved in that combat, lost just two CR.42s.
 Tenente Alberto Triolo and Sottotenente Paolo Penna were killed in action.

 A crashed Fiat CR.42, North Africa circa 1940/41.
 Pattle claimed 14 of these aircraft—more than any other type.

 Pattle achieved further success on 20 December 1940.
 On this day he achieved 12 or 13 air victories.
 Covering the withdrawal of Blenheims from 211 Squadron over the Kelcyre sector, he missed the rendezvous.
 Instead, Pattle opted to fly a patrol between Tepelene and Kelcyre.
 He intercepted a flight of escorted SM.79s and attacked them before the escort could react.
 He downed one via a head-on attack.
 The crew bailed out and the bomber crashed near Tepelene.
 Two Gladiators had been damaged and withdrew after being hit by withering return fire.
 Soon he spotted another formation of much slower Savoia-Marchetti SM.81.
-He expended all his ammunition and watched the Italian pilot attempt a crash-landing, only for the bomber to hit a tree and disintegrate 15 miles north of Kelcyre.
+He expended all his ammunition and watched the Italian pilot attempt a crash-landing, only for the bomber to hit a tree and disintegrate 24 km (15 miles) north of Kelcyre.
 His victims were from 104° Gruppo and drawn from 252^{a} and 253^{a} Squadriglia.
-His first victim was piloted by Tenente Andrea Berlingieri.
-Berlingieri and his crew were killed.
-On 21 December, he downed a CR.42, but his unit suffered the loss of Squadron Leader Hickey.
-Hickey bailed out and was subsequently shot in his parachute.
-Pilot Officer Ripley was killed also — Pattle witnessed his death.
-The squadron claimed a number of victories in return.
-Pattle's 15th and last victory in the Gladiator was claimed on 9 February 1941.
+His first victims were Tenente Andrea Berlingieri and his crew, all killed.
+On 21 December, he downed a CR.42, but his unit lost Squadron Leader Hickey.
+Hickey bailed out and was shot in his parachute.
+Pattle also saw Pilot Officer Ripley killed.
+The squadron claimed several victories in return.
+Pattle's 15th and last kill in the Gladiator was claimed on 9 February 1941.
 In between these dates, on 28 January 1941, he took a third share in the destruction of a CANT Z.1007 and a half-share in a Fiat BR.20.
-In view of his actions, Pattle was awarded the Distinguished Flying Cross (DFC) on 11 February 1941.
+Pattle was awarded the Distinguished Flying Cross (DFC) on 11 February 1941.